 The FVRD Subdivision and Development Servicing Bylaw sets out levels of service requirements for newly created parcels.
-The service level requirements, in conjunction with Page | 101 zoning and Plan designation parcel size requirements, will ensure that new parcels with onsite water and septic provide sufficient area of at least 1.0 hectare.
+The service level requirements in conjunction with zoning and Plan designation parcel size requirements, will ensure that new parcels with onsite water and septic sufficient area of at least 2.0 hectares.